 Democratic Values Agenda

-In broad-brush strokes, the agenda represents weeks of conversations with House Democratic Caucus members and Senate Democrats.
+In broad-brush strokes, our agenda today represents weeks of conversations with House Democratic Caucus members and Senate Democrats.
 The principles we are talking about today – creating economic opportunities, access to higher education, quality health care and preserving democracy – will guide us through the 2018 session.
 We are committed to keeping Connecticut a great place to live, work and raise a family.

 Earned Family Medical Leave